• Skip to main content

 Keep rapid tests on hand — and use them.
 Bookend social events by testing before and three to five days after large gatherings.
 Each household can order three rounds of free tests — or 16 tests in total — from the government.

-Written by Darlene Sarkela · Categorized: OUUC Community
+Written by Congregational Administrator · Categorized: OUUC Community

 Footer